AdobeStock_230086292-1

 Ease of Assembly

-Quick and simple tent pitching improves the user experience.
-The joining of pole segments should ideally work intuitively without needing tools.
-Built-in tension from shock cords or fast-action press-fit connections allows tool-less assembly.
-However, ferule-and-pin mechanisms provide greater stability and durability despite needing mallets for interlocking.
+However, ferule-and-pin mechanisms offer greater stability and durability, though they require mallets for interlocking.
 The ease of fixing damaged sections for on-field repairs should also be considered.
 Overall, balancing the simplicity of setup with structural integrity is vital.

 Ideal Tent Pole Material Properties